01-edu/public/subjects/net-cat/README.md

 This project consists on recreating the **NetCat in a Server-Client Architecture** that can run in a server mode on a specified port listening for incoming connections, and it can be used in client mode, trying to connect to a specified port and transmitting information to the server.

-- NetCat, `nc` system command, is a computer network utility for reading from and writing to network connections using TCP or UDP.
-It is used for anything involving TCP, UDP, or UNIX-domain sockets, it is able to open TCP connections, send UDP packages, listen on arbitrary TCP and UDP ports...
+- NetCat, `nc` system command, is a command-line utility that reads and writes data across network connections using TCP or UDP.
+It is used for anything involving TCP, UDP, or UNIX-domain sockets, it is able to open TCP connections, send UDP packages, listen on arbitrary TCP and UDP ports and many more.

 - To see more information about NetCat inspect the manual `man nc`.

-Your project must work in a similar way that NetCat works, in other words, you must create a group chat.
+Your project must work in a similar way that the original  NetCat works, in other words, you must create a group chat.
 The project must have the following features :

 - TCP connection between server and multiple clients (relation of 1 to many).
 - A name requirement to the client.